 We hope that everyone is enjoying the warm weather and the World Cup, England are through to the quarter finals and we have reached some of the highest temperatures on record.
-July also hosts two of the biggest gardening events of the year, the RHS Hampton Court Flower show and the RHS Tatton Park Flower Show, both in which Hedges Direct are proud to have supported gardens in, we will write up our coverage of both of these shows in separate blog posts so keep your eye out for them in the coming weeks.
+July also hosts two of the biggest gardening events of the year, the RHS Hampton Court Flower show and the RHS Tatton Park Flower Show, both in which Hedges Direct are proud to have supported gardens in.
 With all this excitement going on, don’t worry, we are still here with our monthly advice blog to keep you updated on what needs doing in the garden this month.
 Our hot topic (you’ve probably already guessed it) Watering!

 Prune June-flowering shrubs such as Philadelphus and Weigela after flowering.
 Prune deciduous magnolias if necessary.
 Fast-growing hedges such as Leylandi cypress should be clipped as necessary throughout the growing season.
 Tie-in climbers and ramblers as they grow.
 Information provided by the RHS